diveshthapa/DAMS/README.md

 # DAMS
 DAMS is Doctor Appointment and Medicine Scheduler  program.

-a) Doctor : Doctors can view their appointments and patient requests.
+a) Doctor : Doctors can view their appointments and patient requests.<br>

-*• Login / view dashboard
+• Login / view dashboard
 • Approve appointment
 • Search and view patients list
 • Manage settings
 • Cancel appointment
 • View Medicine schedule list

 b) Patient : Patients can search for and book appointments with their preferred doctors.
-They can also use the Medicine System for their medication schedules.
+They can also use the Medicine System for their medication schedules.<br>
 • Login/ book appointment
 • View appointment
 • Search and view doctors list
 • Manage settings
 • View medicine schedule list

-c) Administrator : Administrators manage the list of available doctors in the system.
+c) Administrator : Administrators manage the list of available doctors in the system. <br>
 • Login/ manage Patient
 • Manage doctor/Manage appointment
 • Manage medicine Schedule and list